-- (1) Only a measurer officially recognized by a N.A. shall measure a boat, its spars, sails and equipment and sign the declaration on the measurement form that they comply with the class rules. - (2) The measurer shall report on the measurement form anything which he considers to be a departure from the intended nature and design of the boat, or to be against the general interest of the class, and a certificate may be refused, even if the specific requirements of the rules are satisified. - A measurer shall not measure a boat, spars, sails or equipment owned or built by himself, or in which he is an interested party or has a vested interest. - (4) New or substantially altered sails shall be measured by an official measurer who shall stamp or sign and date the sails near the tack. - (5) All boats in hull form and construction, spars and sails shall comply with the current rules or with the corresponding rules applying to them at the time the original certificate was issued.
-Any alterations or replacements shall comply with the current - (6) All boats and their equipment shall be liable to remeasurement at the discretion of the N.A. or race committee.
+- (1) Only a measurer officially recognized by a N.A. shall measure a boat, its spars, sails and equipment and sign the declaration on the measurement form that they comply with the class rules. - (2) The measurer shall report on the measurement form anything which he considers to be a departure from the intended nature and design of the boat, or to be against the general interest of the class, and a certificate may be refused, even if the specific requirements of the rules are satisified. - (3) A measurer shall not measure a boat, spars, sails or equipment owned or built by himself, or in which he is an interested party or has a vested interest. - (4) New or substantially altered sails shall be measured by an official measurer who shall stamp or sign and date the sails near the tack. - (5) All boats in hull form and construction, spars and sails shall comply with the current rules or with the corresponding rules applying to them at the time the original certificate was issued.
+Any alterations or replacements shall comply with the current rules. - (6) All boats and their equipment shall be liable to remeasurement at the discretion of the N.A. or race committee. - (7) All boats will be liable to gyration tests at the discretion of the National Authority or race committee.
+If necessary, additional blocks shall be attached to the boat if there is no sheerguard, or if the sheerguard is inadequate, to engage swing hooks.

-IDENTIFICATION MARKS 6.
+6. IDENTIFICATION MARKS

-- (1) The hull of all boats built after 1st September 1973 shall carry the sail number and national letter either cut out or burned into the hog or centreboard case in the cockpit, or bulkhead at station 2 on centreline, in figures not less than 20 mm in - (2) The sail shall carry identification marks as indicated in rule 15(2). - (3) All emblems, marks and numbers shall be of a durable material and securely attached.
+- (1) The hull of all boats built after 1st September 1973 shall carry the sail number and national letter either cut out or burned into the hog or centreboard case in the cockpit, or on the bulkhead at station 2 on centreline, in figures not less than 20 mm in height. - (2) The sail shall carry identification marks as indicated in rule 15(2). - (3) All emblems, marks and numbers shall be of a durable material and securely attached.

-HULL MEASUREMENT 7.
+7. HULL MEASUREMENT

-- (1) As many measurements as obnigitated practical to check the shape have been listed on the measurement form, but the intention is that in all particulars the boats shall conform to the designed shape. - (2) Length measurements of the hull shall be taken parallel to the base line and depth measurements perpendicular to the base line.
+- (1) As many measurements as considered practical to check the shape have been listed on the measurement form, but the intention is that in all particulars the boats shall conform to the designed shape. - (2) Length measurements of the hull shall be taken parallel to the base line and depth measurements perpendicular to the base line.
 Measurement sections including the aft edge of the transom shall be perpendicular to the base line.

-CONSTRUCTION 8.
+8. CONSTRUCTION

 - (1) The hull, decks and centreboard case shall be made of wood or glass fibre reinforced resin (g.r.p) or a combination of these materials.
 G.R.P. sandwich construction, not exceeding 25 mm thickness including stringers, is also permitted.
-Wood used shall be of - (2) Any holes in buoyancy tanks shall be made watertight and each buoyancy tank shall have at least one and not more than three inspection holes of diameter not less than 85 mm.
+Wood used shall be of durable nature. - (2) Any holes in buoyancy tanks shall be made watertight and each buoyancy tank shall have at least one and not more than three inspection holes of diameter not less than 85 mm.
 Each hole shall have a detachable cover capable of resisting accidental dislodgement and such covers shall be positively secured at all times when racing.
 Covers to holes in the bulkheads shall not extend into the buoyancy compartments by more than 200 mm.
 Control lines passing through buoyancy compartments shall be inside watertight tubes capable of withstanding the normal wear and tear and remaining watertight.
 The sum total cross sectional area of these tubes shall not exceed 150 cm2 and they shall be within 350 mm of the centreline of the boat.
 Control lines passing through the bulkheads or decks shall be within 350 mm of the centreline of the boat.